OliPerraul/cpp-git-bootleg/README.md

-# Created our own bootleg version of git as a learnign experience
+# Created our own bootleg version of git as a learning experience

 * BOOST
 https://www.boost.org/users/download/